SimenCodes/heads-up/README.md

 ##Common issues##
 ####If no popups appear:####
-Please make sure that Heads-up shows up in the list of running services.
-If it doesn't, make sure you have enabled the service, and then reboot the phone.
+*The universal problemsolver list, fixes 90% of support requests*
+- Make sure the service actually is running.
+Does it show up under System Settings > Apps > Running?
+- If not, reboot the phone.
+Does that help?
-If your device is running Android 4.2 or earlier, and you have other accessibility services running (such as Pushbullet), they might block Heads-up from receiving your notifications.
-Please try to disable them if Heads-up doesn't work.
+- [4.2 and earlier] Do you have any other accessibility services running?
+Some other services, like Pushbullet, blocks Heads-up from reading notifications.
+- Uninstall the app completely, reboot the phone, and install it again.
+Make sure you are using the latest version, 1.8.1.
+After enabling the service inside the app, reboot the phone.
+- Allow more priority levels in the settings.
+- Some phones block Heads-up from displaying popups.
+Check that "draw on top" or "display popups" is enabled in System Settings > Apps > Heads-up.

 ####Huawei, XIAOMI and MIUI users:####
 Please allow Heads-up to display popups under Settings > Apps > Downloaded > Heads-up.
 It might also be necessary to reset the app data/settings.

+####Device talking?####
+This is a bug in Samsung's firmware.
+See post on my [website](http://simen.codes/stuff/samsung-phone-talking/)

 ####Uninstalling:####
 If you find that the uninstall button is disabled, go to Settings > Security > Device administrators > Heads-up, and tap Disable.

 ##Contact##
 Problems, feature requests or questions?
-Feel free to contact me at [sb@simen.codes](mailto:sb@simen.codes), or open an issue on [GitHub](https://github.com/SimenCodes/heads-up/issues/).
+Go to the [Issue tracker](https://github.com/SimenCodes/heads-up/issues/).